abadger/stellarmagnate/docs/events.rst

     Emitted when the user requests that the ship be moved.
 This can trigger a :py:func:`ship.moved` or :py:func:`ship.movement_failure` event.

-    :arg string destination: The location to attempte to move the ship to
+    :arg string destination: The location to attempt to move the ship to

 .. py:function:: action.user.login_attempt(username: string, password: string)